BookStackApp/website/content/docs/admin/security.md

 ### Securing Images

-By default, Images are stored in a way which is publicly accessible.
-This is done on purpose to ensure decent performance while using BookStack.
-Below are a couple of options to increasing image security:
+By default, Images are stored in a way which is publicly accessible which ensures performance while using BookStack.

-#### Image Authentication

-You can choose to store images behind authentication so only logged-in users can view images.
-This solution is currently still in testing you could experience performance issues.
-This option will only work if you have the  'Allow Public Viewing' setting disabled.

-***Back-up your BookStack instance before migrating to this option***

-To use this option simply set `STORAGE_TYPE=local_secure` in your `.env` file.
-Uploaded images will be stored within the `storage/uploads/images` folder.

-If you are migrating to this option with existing images you will need to move all content in the folder `public/uploads/images` to `storage/uploads/images`.
-Do not simply copy and leave content in the `public/uploads/images` as those images will still be publicly accessible.
-After doing this migration you may have to clean-up and re-upload any 'App Icon' images, found in settings, since these need to remain publicly accessible.
+Listed below are a few options for increasing image security.

+#### Alternative Storage Options

+Review our [file upload storage options](/docs/admin/upload-config/#storage-options) documentation for image storage options that add addition access or permission control to image requests.

 #### Complex Urls

 In the settings area of BookStack you can find the option 'Enable higher security image uploads?'.
 Enabling this will add a 16 character random string to the name of image files to prevent easy guessing of URLs.
 This increases security without potential performance concerns.

+#### Prevent Directory Indexes

 It's important to ensure you disable 'directory indexes' to prevent unknown users from being able to navigate their way through your images.
 Here's the configuration for NGINX & Apache if your server allows directory indexes: